danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 #### Normalized indexed data for search

 Within DICOM SOP Instances claiming to be from the same Patient/Study/Series we can expect inconsistencies.
-Possible options to solve it

-- Merge with below rules
-    - OVERWRITE_NEW: prefer the latest tag data if conflicting
-    - UNION_EMPTY: prefer non-empty tags overs empty
-- Create new study/series version on conflict
+We will create new study/series version on conflict.

 ### FHIR integration